 Keep your supplies out!
 Chances are, your toddler will play with this again and again.
-Fine motor activities such as this are a great way to strengthen chubby little hands for larger tasks down the road.
+Fine motor activities are a great way to strengthen chubby little hands for larger tasks down the road.

 If they grow tired of the box, put the colored craft sticks in a jar.
 Now watch them fill and dump just like this sensory bin. – Another crucial developmental skill.